Skip to content

 Once you have decided to adopt the OpenSanctions database in a commercial setting, you need to purchase a license subscription.

-Non-commercial users and users exempted from commercial licensing may set YENTE_MANIFEST: "/app/manifests/civic.yml" to access OpenSanctions directly.
-This setting can be applied inside the docker-compose.yml file when docker compose is used to run yente.
+Non-commercial users and users exempted from commercial licensing may set YENTE_MANIFEST: "/app/manifests/civic.yml" instead of "/app/manifests/commercial.yml" to access OpenSanctions directly.